-All of the requirements listed below must be met for the continuation of Term 4 boarding payments to boarding providers:
+All of the requirements listed below must be met for the continuation of boarding payments to boarding providers for each Term:

-- 1. The student was approved for Away From Home entitlements for Term 3 of 2021, and - 2.
-The student was boarding away from home in Term 3 of 2021, or enrolled to commence boarding in Term 4 of 2021, and - 3.
-The student remains enrolled/registered for the same boarding arrangement during the term, and - 4.
-The student's boarding place is reserved for their return as soon as the student is reasonably able to resume boarding, and - 5.
-The school/boarding provider maintains ongoing contact with the student and/or the student's family during the period, and - 6.
-Where the student normally resides at a boarding school or provider, the boarding school or provider must provide the student with necessary educational support and pastoral care to keep the student engaged in remote learning.
+- 1. The student was approved for and received Away From Home entitlements, in the previous Term. and - 2.
+The student remains enrolled/registered for the same boarding arrangement during the Term, and - 3.
+The student's boarding place is reserved for their return as soon as the student is reasonably able to resume boarding, and - 4.
+The school/boarding provider maintains ongoing contact with the student and/or the student's family during the period, and - 5.
+The school/boarding facility provides the student with the necessary educational support and pastoral care to keep the student engaged in remote learning.